The Indian Picturesque

 Monday – Saturday, 11:00 am to 7:00 pm

-‘Picturesque’ is a word that carries widely differing meanings to different people.
-Its use in everyday speech is far removed from the specialised meanings understood by present-day scholars, or by the aesthetic theorists who first coined it in the 1790s.
-The latter are largely to blame for this confusion: the word literally just means ‘like a picture’, so they came up with a term that was obviously open to a range of interpretations.
-In fact, they meant something rather specific.
-They didn’t mean like any picture.
-To its original theorists, the picturesque was a vision of architecture in a landscape, the two forming inseparable parts of an organic whole, which appeared natural, or even casual, while at the same time being carefully, artificially harmonised.
-They observed this tendency already present in some landscape paintings of their own time and codified it for the future guidance of artists, architects and landscape gardeners.
+‘Picturesque’ is a word that carries widely differing meanings.
+Its use in everyday speech is far removed from the specialist meaning intended by the aesthetic theorists who coined it in the 1790s.
+Literally meaning ‘like a picture’, it is obviously open to a range of interpretations.
+But the original theorists didn’t mean like any picture.
+Their vision was one of architecture and landscape, the two forming inseparable parts of an organic whole, which appeared natural, or even casual, while at the same time being carefully, artificially harmonised.
+They saw this tendency present in some landscape paintings of their own time and codified it for the future guidance of artists, architects and landscape gardeners.

-Art historians of the mid-twentieth century saw the picturesque as Britain’s greatest contribution to Western aesthetics.
-It was the spirit that founded the English landscape school in the mid-eighteenth century and guided it through its expansion and development in the mid-nineteenth (and beyond).
-In recent decades, the picturesque has come under close scrutiny in academic circles, as many specialists have pointed out that the time period in which it flourished coincided with Britain’s colonial expansion.
-With its focus on land, the picturesque has been seen as an expression—indeed as an agent of—territorial control.
-Nowhere is this more evident than in the practise of the picturesque in India.
+Art historians of the past saw the picturesque as Britain’s greatest contribution to Western aesthetics.
+It was the spirit that founded the English landscape school in the mid-eighteenth century and guided it through its development in the mid-nineteenth (and beyond).
+In recent decades, the picturesque has some under scrutiny in academic circles, as many specialists have pointed out that the period in which it flourished coincided with Britain’s colonial expansion.
+With its focus on land, the picturesque has been seen as an expression – indeed as an agent of – territorial control.
+Nowhere is this more evident than in the practice of the picturesque in India.

-Even if the word ‘picturesque’ has become a hackneyed cliché over time, these chapters, and the selection of works from DAG’s collection, infuse it with fresh meaning, and give us a vision of India which, we hope, will inspire both thought and pleasure.
+Even if the word ‘picturesque’ has become a cliché over time, we hope that this selection of works from the DAG collection, will infuse it with fresh meaning, and present a vision of India which will inspire both thought and pleasure.

 Artists